-AP FACT CHECK: Claims from the Democratic debate
+AP FACT CHECK: Dems claim Trump inspired El Paso killings

-WASHINGTON (AP) — Ten Democrats seeking the presidency sparred Thursday night in a sprawling debate that put all qualifying contenders on the same stage for the first time.
+WASHINGTON (AP) — Ten Democrats seeking the presidency tripped over some details as they sparred in a debate thick with policy and personal stories.
+Several made provocative accusations that President Donald Trump inspired the deadly shooting in El Paso, Texas, last month.

+On the policy front, Bernie Sanders claimed on Thursday that his approach to health care has a stamp of approval from everyone who studies such matters, which is not the case.
+Joe Biden misrepresented recent history when he said the administration he served as vice president didn’t put migrant kids in “cages.”

-Here’s a look at how some of their claims from Houston stack up with the facts:
+Here’s a look at some of the assertions in the third round of Democratic primary debates, the first to have all qualifying contenders square off in one night:

 BETO O’ROURKE, former U.S. representative from Texas, on last month’s mass shooting in El Paso: “Everything that I’ve learned about resilience, I’ve learned from my hometown of El Paso, Texas, in the face of this act of terror, that was directed at our community, in large part by the president of the United States.
 It killed 22 people, and injured many more, we were not defeated by that.
 Nor were we defined by that.”

-THE FACTS: Nobody has claimed that Trump “directed” the shooting.
-Earlier in the debate, O’Rourke had said the shooter was “inspired to kill by our president.”
-It is hard to know for sure what led the gunman to open fire inside a Walmart in El Paso , Texas, killing 22 people.
+THE FACTS: Nobody has claimed that Trump “directed” the shooting, as O’Rourke suggested.

+Earlier in the debate, O’Rourke had said the shooter was “inspired to kill by our president,” an accusation also made by Castro.

+It is difficult to know for sure what led the gunman to open fire inside a Walmart in El Paso, Texas, killing 22 people.
 The suspect posted a manifesto online before the shooting that echoed Trump’s comments on immigration.
 Yet he said his own views “predate Trump and his campaign for president.”

 The screed spoke of what the suspect called a “Hispanic invasion of Texas,” railed against immigrants and warned of an imminent attack.
 Nearly all of the victims had Latino last names.